bottlepy/bottle/docs/docs_0_7.md

     def validate_test(i, f, csv):
         return "Int: %d, Float:%f, List:%s" % (i, f, repr(csv))

 You may raise `ValueError` in your custom callable if a parameter does not validate.

 # Generating content

-TODO

-## Output Casting

 The [WSGI specification][wsgi] expects an iterable list of byte strings to be returned from your application and can't handle file objects, unicode, dictionaries or exceptions.

     #!Python
-    from bottle import route
     @route('/wsgi')
     def wsgi():
         return ['WSGI','wants a','list of','strings']